splunk/public-o11y-docs/gdi/monitors-cloud/kong.rst

    :description: Use this Splunk Observability Cloud integration for Kong analytics.
 See benefits, install, configuration, and metrics

-The :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Prometheus receiver <prometheus-receiver>` to provide service traffic metrics using the `Kong metrics Prometheus endpoint <https://docs.konghq.com/hub/kong-inc/prometheus>`, which emits metrics for configurable request and response lifecycle groups, including:
+The :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Prometheus receiver <prometheus-receiver>` to provide service traffic metrics using the Kong metrics Prometheus endpoint, which emits metrics for configurable request and response lifecycle groups, including:

 -  Counters for response counts
 -  Counters for cumulative response and request sizes